-Growing up, I always wondered who my birth mom was; what she did, what she liked and disliked.
-I had been given a few pictures and handwritten letters throughout my childhood, but these failed to fulfill the mother shaped hole within me.
+As an adoptee, I have always had a longing to know about my birth family.
+Where did i come from?
+Who did I look like?
+What personality traits did we share?
+I had an ever increasing curiosity as to who my birth mom was; what she did, what she liked, what she disliked.
+I had been given a few pictures and handwritten letters from her throughout my childhood, but these failed to fulfill the mother shaped hole within me.
 By the time I was in college, I craved to know more about her.

 It was her.

 I spoke not a single word, but my soul screamed; it knew that voice.
 I felt a rush of calm and comfort, inexplainable and foreign to me.
 I had not one doubt that I was hearing the voice of the woman who gave birth to me.

 That phone call lasted only a few seconds, but its impact has been lasting.
 I am still in amazement of how much our beings hold onto.
 I had not heard my mother’s voice since infancy and somehow I knew with certainty that it was her speaking to me on the phone that night.